markoboger/de.htwg.seapal/README.md

 2. Configure the path to de.htwg.seapal/Seapal_php/site
 3. start the Apache Server
 4. navigate to localhost:8080 with your browser (Chrome preferred for this lecture)

+## Set up the database

+## Pull in changes from Upstream
+When the original git repository is update, you should pull these changes.

+Open the command line tool and enter the following commands

+`git fetch upstream`  Fetches any new changes from the original repository

+`git merge upstream/master`  Merges any changes fetched into your working files